 Additionally, staff have been trained by nutritionist Kelly Irwin to answer questions about the plant-based lifestyle, and educational materials are incorporated throughout the space with videos, recipe cards, and nutritional information displayed, along with product bundles to pair with the recipes.

-Vegan supermarket expands across North America
+Vegan grocery brand expands across North America

 The San Diego store joins two other brick-and-mortar locations of XMarket—one in Squamish, BC, and the other in Venice, CA (formerly New Deli).
 Earlier this year, PlantX acquired Kenney’s vegan convenience store brand New Deli and flagship store in Venice, CA, and rebranded it to become XMarket.
 The company also hired Kenney as its chief culinary officer and signed a five-year partnership agreement with Kenny’s lifestyle company Matthew Kenney Cuisine (MKC) to help expand the XMarket concept across North America.

 In addition to the three locations, the team aims to be in every major city across Canada—including Vancouver, Toronto, Montreal, Calgary, Edmonton, Ottawa, and Victoria—by the end of the year.
 PlantX also expects to sell more than 100 franchise locations.